RiccardoCampanella/rc-homepage/_pages/about.md

 # Selected Experience

 ## 🤖 Challenges
+I am working as independent researcher for the AI Safety Camp

+I have implemented an [LLM Agent for predicting salary, rent and subscription trends](https://www.linkedin.com/feed/update/urn:li:activity:7325902005418246155/) using logistic regression and LLama3-70B via Nvidia’s API.
+I guided my team in delivering a working prototype within 24 hours, resulting in a top 3 project by popular vote.

 I have experience contributing to [Predictive troubleshooting for medical devices](https://eit-innovaid.eu/hackathon-challenge-d-predicting-troubleshooting-for-medical-devices/), an hackathon project at the Utrecht Medical Center, for preventing infusion pumps from breaking using NLP with Neural approaches.
 Feel free to look at my [post](https://www.linkedin.com/posts/riccardo-campanella_taking-part-in-my-first-hackathon-organized-activity-7134492518687092736-duVi?utm_source=share&utm_medium=member_desktop) about it.

 I worked for Improving Water level prediction using Exogenous variables and Neural Networks as part of an [AI4LS2](https://taikai.network/en/gradient0/hackathons/AI4LS2), a large hackathon project, proposed by the University of Vienna.